Blog

 The reason for the lower PVC production in Europe is the new EU law which bans the use of the mercury cell technology in the production of chloride after December, 2017.Currently, around a quarter of all the lines responsible for chloride production use such cells.
 Their replacement with membrane cells is a very costly process.
 So far, only BorsodChem has taken up the challenge and is planning to rebuild its installation by the deadline date.Central European producers are to lose approximately 500 thousand tonnes of production capacity a year, while western Europe may lose three time that.

-Tagi: PVC, PVC market
+Tagi: PVC market, PVC

 Kategorie: